DISCLOSURE: This post contains affiliate links. If you buy through these links, I may earn a small commission.

 A good rule of thumb to aim for is the signal should go about ⅔ up the meter.
 Or, your signal should average about -18dB, and peak no higher than -15dB.
 Don’t get too hung up on this though – if your numbers are a little higher, that’s fine.
 Turn the gain for the input on your interface up and down accordingly, until you are happy with the level on the track.

-Here are two examples from Reaper; the left one is a well set recording level, whereas the right one is way too loud…
+Here are two examples from Reaper; the first one is a well-set recording level, whereas the second one is way too loud…

 5 Set up monitoring